Paul Dennis Reid: Mental issues

 After his arrest, Reid's family (notably his sister, Linda Martiniano) argued that he was too mentally incompetent to stand trial.
-Following his convictions, they argued that he was not able to make sound legal decisions.
+Following his convictions, they argued he was not able to make sound legal decisions.
 Reid displayed erratic decision making, choosing to appeal some verdicts and not others, and professing his will to die as sentenced after having fought to avoid such a fate earlier in his defense.
 At the same time, Reid exhibited public signs of paranoia, calling his defense team "actors" and claiming he was part of a United States government mind-control project called "Scientific Technology" that monitored his every move.
 In cross-examinations, the prosecution attempted to counter this defense by claiming Reid was a crafty con artist using these "delusions" as a defense mechanism.

 Other crimes suspected

-For a time, Reid was considered a prime suspect in the 1993 Brown's Chicken massacre in Palatine, Illinois due to the similar nature of the crime in relation to the two incidents in Nashville.
-Characteristics included shoeprints found at the scene and descriptions of the killer that matched Reid's profile.
-His alibi checked out, however, and Reid was later ruled out as a suspect.
-Juan Luna was convicted on seven counts of murder in 2007.
-On September 29, 2009, Luna's cohort, James Degorski, was found guilty of all seven counts of murder.
-On October 20, 2009, Degorski was sentenced to life in prison.
-All but two of the jurors had voted for the death penalty.
-Reid was reportedly also considered a suspect in the Houston-area killings of three people in a bowling alley for which Max Soffar was twice convicted before dying while still on death row in Texas.
+For a time, Reid was considered a prime suspect in the 1993 Brown's Chicken massacre in Palatine, Illinois due to the similar nature of the crime in relation to the two incidents in Nashville and Reid's similarity to the described suspect.
+However, Juan Luna and James Degorski were later convicted for these crimes and sentenced to life without parole.

+Reid was reportedly also considered a suspect in the Houston-area killings of three people in a bowling alley for which Max Soffar was twice convicted.

 Death

 Reid died at Nashville General Hospital at Meharry, on November 1, 2013, eleven days before his 56th birthday.
 The cause of death was from complications due to pneumonia, heart failure, and upper respiratory issues.
-Reid had been in the hospital for about two weeks.
+Reid had been hospitalized for about two weeks.